redlibrarian/redlibrarian.github.io/_posts/2016-05-10-public-libraries-history-state.markdown

 radicalised by the horrors of capitalism in the years 1914-1945.

-It should come as no surprise that other public institutions of this period include public broadcasting (e.g. the BBC (date, link) and the CBC (date, link)), and the rapid development of the two most active sectors of the culture industry, the recording industry and Hollywood.
+It should come as no surprise that other public institutions of this period include public broadcasting (e.g. the BBC (founded 1922)) and the CBC (1936), and the rapid development of the two most active sectors of the culture industry, the recording industry and Hollywood.
 The public library became only one of a number of public institutions of the welfare state, but it also increasingly found itself only one of a